There is so much to see and do in Japan, I can understand it is difficult to know where to start planning your itinerary.

 And here’s a fun fact about Koyasan – most of the temples in the town were converted into hotels.
 This is an opportunity to have a really unique experience, and spend a night in an authentic temple.
 I recommend you look into lodgings there, and book a room with scenic views of the mountains.

+This Japan itinerary is flexible, even though you only have 10 days here.
 So, depending on where you decided to go after Kyoto, you’re spending most of this day in either Nara or Koyasan.
-And you’re heading to Hiroshima in late afternoon/evening, so be sure to have your bags ready!
+And you’re heading to Hiroshima in late afternoon/evening, so get ready for another highlight of your trip to Japan!

 There should be some snacks and refreshments on site, which will come in handy if you didn’t have breakfast yet.